neex/http2smugl/README.md

 ### Smuggling techniques

-The tool tries to employ multiple smuggling techniques.
+The tool tries to employ multiple smuggling techniques by modifying a header in various ways.
 None of them is new and not obvious at the same time.

 #### Spaces